easttennesseecc-star/Q-Top-Dog-IDE/MARKET_DOMINATION_PLAYBOOK.md

           DataDog for monitoring, Postman for APIs,
           and 3 other tools for my workflow."

-Solution: "Q-IDE does all of this in one interface."
+Solution: "Top Dog does all of this in one interface."

 Proof: "53 AI models + Runway media + deployment + monitoring +
         API testing + database GUI + performance profiling +